Data science and machine learning

 Flux.jl comes “batteries-included” with many useful tools built in, but also enables the user to write own Julia code for DL components.

-• All of Flux is straightforward Julia code and it can be worth to inspect and extend it if needed.
+• All of Flux is straightforward Julia code and can be inspected/extended (no DSLs)

 • Flux works well with other Julia libraries, like dataframes, images and differential equation solvers.
 One can build complex data processing pipelines that integrate Flux models.